-Redevelopment projects and the future Purple Line should reinforce gateways into Long Branch, enhance the pedestrian and biking environment, and encourage and complement street level neighborhood-serving commercial uses (see Map 15, Roadway Classifications).
+Redevelopment projects and the future Purple Line should reinforce gateways into Long Branch, enhance the pedestrian and biking environment, and encourage and complement street level neighborhood-serving commercial uses (see Map 14, Roadway Classifications).

-- Implement a consistent street cross section along Carroll Avenue, between University Boulevard and Piney Branch Road, which includes appropriate traffic calming measures, while still accommodating through traffic. - Reclassify Flower Avenue between Wabash Avenue and Piney Branch Road as a Business Street (from Arterial) with a minimum right-of-way width of 60 feet. - Strengthen the existing street network through improved connections that separate local and through traffic and improve street function. - Reclassify Greenwood Avenue between Domer Avenue and Piney Branch Road as a Business Street with a minimum right-of-way width of 70 feet and a cross section that improves neighborhood connectivity between the north and south sides of Piney Branch Road. - Use appropriate capacity enhancements at intersections to improve traffic flow. - Create a clear hierarchy of public and private streets. - Support the City of Takoma Park's Flower Avenue Green Street Project that will include: - new and improved sidewalks - streetscaping to enhance safety for pedestrians and transit users - low-impact stormwater management techniques. - Create new private streets subject to the following conditions: - Public easements must be granted for the roadways and must be reviewed and approved by the Montgomery County Department of Transportation (MCDOT) and M-NCPPC. - Road design must follow or improve on the corresponding Road Code standard (2005.02 modified) for a similar public road, unless approved by MCDOT and the Planning Board at the subdivision review stage. - Installation of any public utilities must be permitted within such easement. - The roads may not be closed for any reason unless approved by MCDOT. - The public access easement must accommodate uses above or below the designated easement area. - The County may require the applicants to install appropriate traffic control devices within the public easement and the easement must grant the County the right to construct and install such devices. - Maintenance and liability agreements will be required for each easement area.
-These agreements must identify the applicant's responsibility to maintain all of the improvements within their easement in good fashion and in accordance with applicable laws and regulations. - The County will inspect these streets and ensure that each has been constructed in accordance with the corresponding Road Code standard. - The applicant is obligated to remove snow and provide repairs to keep the roads in working order and open and if, for any reason, the applicants do not, the County must share the right, but not the obligation, to remove snow and provide repairs.
+- Implement a consistent street cross section along Carroll Avenue, between University Boulevard and Piney Branch Road, which includes appropriate traffic calming measures, while still accommodating through traffic. - Reclassify Flower Avenue between Domer Avenue and Piney Branch Road as a Business Street (from an arterial) with a minimum right-of-way width of 60 feet. - Reclassify Flower Avenue between Domer Avenue and Carroll Avenue as a minor arterial. - Strengthen the existing street network through improved connections that separate local and through traffic and improve street function. - Reclassify Greenwood Avenue between Domer Avenue and Piney Branch Road as a Business Street with a minimum right-of-way width of 70 feet and a cross section that improves neighborhood connectivity between the north and south sides of Piney Branch Road. - Use appropriate capacity enhancements at intersections to improve traffic flow. - Create a clear hierarchy of public and private streets. - Support the City of Takoma Park's Flower Avenue Green Street Project that will include: - new and improved sidewalks - streetscaping to enhance safety for pedestrians and transit users - low-impact stormwater management techniques. - Create new private streets subject to the following conditions: - Public easements must be granted for the roadways and must be reviewed and approved by the Montgomery County Department of Transportation (MCDOT) and M-NCPPC. - Road design must follow or improve on the corresponding Road Code standard (2005.02 modified) for a similar public road, unless approved by MCDOT and the Planning Board at the subdivision review stage. - Installation of any public utilities must be permitted within such easement. - The roads may not be closed for any reason unless approved by MCDOT. - The public access easement must accommodate uses above or below the designated easement area. - The County may require the applicants to install appropriate traffic control devices within the public easement and the easement must grant the County the right to construct and install such devices. - Maintenance and liability agreements will be required for each easement area.
+These agreements must identify the applicant's responsibility to maintain all of the improvements within their easement in good fashion and in accordance with applicable laws and regulations. - The County will inspect these streets and ensure that each has been constructed in accordance with the corresponding Road Code standard. - The applicant is obligated to remove snow and provide repairs to keep the roads in working order and open and if, for any reason, the applicants do not, the County must share the right, but not the obligation, to remove snow and provide repairs. - Modify the University Boulevard cross section between Carroll Avenue and Piney Branch Road to accommodate the Purple Line (within a dedicated median lane), bike lanes, and cycle tracks (ultimate).